oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Oregon Marriage Records

 County clerk’s offices often offer certified copies of marriage records immediately or soon after the final application has been submitted to their office.
-This record will usually contain information about the couple, including the following:
+This record will usually contain information about the couple, including:

 • Their full legal names